jasonme0830/Isabelle2Cpp-2025/README.md

 ## ChangeLog

+- [x] Enable-list-move is supported and as an optimization option.
+- [x] Declarations are delayed after all conditions.
-- [x] Reorganize directory structure
+- [x] Directory structure is reorganized.
 - [x] Use `std::set::merge` instead trivial traversal for `\<inter>` and `\<union>` of `set`.
 - [x] Use `std::list::splice` instead of `std::list::insert` for `xs @ ys`.
 - [x] Function templates are generated in the `.hpp` file.